How to Choose the Best Backpacking Backpack

 The next thing you should do is pull on the lower shoulder straps, not too tight.
 You are looking for a good consistent curve of the shoulder strap around your shoulder front to back.
 Look to see how wide the shoulder straps are across your chest.
 This is an easily overlooked and less adjustable part of many packs but can be a big factor in the long run.
 Your sternum strap can help but its isn't a miracle worker.
 The next thing is the load lifters or the straps on the top of your shoulder straps.
 With many packs you can adjust the angle of the load lifters as they come off the shoulder strap.
 In an ideal world you want that angle to be 45 degrees.
 It should never be more than 60 degrees and always greater than 25.
 All that said about your shoulder straps, realize that you do need to adjust them on the go on the trail.
 If going uphill, having the load lifters a little looser can be more comfortable.
 Having them looser allows to you lean further forward, which is a more natural and balanced way to walk uphill.
 If you are hiking uphill with your pack and start getting lower back pain, loosening your load lifters will create relief in about five to ten minutes.
 The lower back pain comes from your body fighting the frame to lean forward.
 On the flip side, when walking downhill tighten everything up a little more.
 Don't go to crazy on the load lifters, they are easy to make too tight.

 For many more tips on finding the right backpack, check out our full Backpacking Backpacks Review.
 In the beginning of each paragraph we describe how to assess a backpack's comfort, ease of packing, and adjustability.
-REI also has a detailed article on choosing a backpack here
+We also have a detailed article on how to choose a backpack from the vast market options here.

 Related Gear Reviews